alexgcode/rest-api-countries-frontendmentor/README.md

 repeat(auto-fit, minmax(min(100%,200px),1fr));
 ```

-Adding a observer to detect changes in the dom.
+Adding an observer to detect changes in the dom.

 ### Useful resources